recursehex/Hybrid/README.md

 - **External function declarations** for linking with external libraries
 - **REPL (Read-Eval-Print Loop)** for interactive development
 - **Foreach loops** with syntax `for type var in collection { ... }`
-- **Variable declarations** with C-style syntax and optional initialization
+- **Variable declarations** with C-style syntax and mandatory initialization

 ## Language Syntax